theMZet/theMZet/README.md

   <li>
     <h4>CodeHost</h4>
     <p>
-      Hosting that primary focus on developers.
-Easy to use and expand thanks for the API. <br />
+      Hosting that primarily focuses on developers.
+Easy to use and expand thanks to the API.
-      In it's default form hosting don't have any GUI, only CLI tool and bare API.<br/ >
+In its default form, the hosting doesn't have any GUI — only a CLI tool and a bare API.
-      You want to see me doing it?
-Check <a href="https://www.twitch.tv/themzet">my twitch</a>!
+Want to see me working on it?
+Check out <a href="https://www.twitch.tv/themzet">my Twitch</a>!
       <br />
       <h5>Tech Stack</h5>
       <p align="left">